TensorNetwork/tensornetwork.org/src/trg/index.md

 # Case Study: TRG Algorithm

-The handful of techniques we have covered so far (ITensor contraction and SVD) are already enough to implement a powerful algorithm: the *tensor renormalization group* (TRG).

 First proposed by Levin and Nave (cond-mat/0611687), TRG is a strategy for contracting a network of tensors connected in a two-dimensional lattice pattern by decimating the network in a heirarchical fashion.
 The term ["renormalization group"](http://physics.ohio-state.edu/~jay/846/Wilson.pdf)